West Worthing: Governance

 Modern West Worthing lies within the borough of Worthing and is divided into Heene and Marine wards.
 Each ward has three councillors which represent their area on Worthing Borough Council.
 For elections to West Sussex County Council most of the area is represented by the Worthing West electoral division, with the south-western part included in the Worthing Pier electoral division which covers most of central Worthing.
 The area is represented at Westminster by the Worthing West constituency.

-Under an Act of 1865 the township of West Worthing gained its own commissioners who had powers to pave, light, drain and cleanse the streets, establish and maintain sea defences, contract for the supply of gas and water and levy rates.
+Under the West Worthing Improvement Act 1865 (28 & 29 Vict. c. xxvii) the township of West Worthing gained its own commissioners who had powers to pave, light, drain and cleanse the streets, establish and maintain sea defences, contract for the supply of gas and water and levy rates.
 By 1881 the commissioners were described as an urban sanitary authority.
 The commissioners met at the West Worthing Hotel (now the Burlington Hotel), later moving to an Italianate building in Rowlands Road (demolished in 1974).
 The West Worthing commissioners and local board were succeeded in 1890 by a corporation for the new municipal borough of Worthing, which covered the previous townships of West Worthing and Worthing.
 West Worthing was also home to the council offices for Worthing Rural District Council which from 1933 to 1974 served the area between the Rivers Adur and Arun, with the exception of Arundel, Littlehampton and Worthing itself.
 The council offices were at 15 Mill Road.